 But, when I stop and stand before the Lord, He shows me my heart, I see how I displace His ways, His truths, His Life in me, and then the real passionate cry of my heart is to be who God wants me to be: to have my heart changed, so that it is ruled by the Spirit and not by ‘me, myself and I.’

-In the book “Celebrate Jesus” the writers explore the stories behind our favourite songs and I so identify with Eddie Espinosa, who wrote ‘Change my Heart Oh God.’
+In the book “Celebrate Jesus” the writers explore the stories behind our favorite songs and I so identify with Eddie Espinoza, who wrote ‘Change my Heart Oh God.’
 He described his state of mind when he wrote the song as: “I had a sincere, heartfelt hunger.
 Yet there were things in the way – complacency and dissatisfaction.
 I wanted to get closer to the Lord, but there were things in my life, attitudes that weren’t pleasing to God.”

 He knew that these were what Paul calls “the flesh” and in desperation Eddie prayed: “God do something, change my appetites, change my desires.
 That’s the only way I am going to be free, so, God, I need you to change my heart.”
 The words he wrote are: